chihway/astr133/README.md

 [Here](Setting_up_on_midway_and_jupyter.pdf) are instructions on how to get started.

-This year, we have two activities in this class that will be done using this interface:
-* **Week 3:** we use a web-based interface to solve some stellar sturcture equations and learn to make simple plots of the output files.
-* **Week 4:** we learn how the HR diagram of globular clusters mean and how to fit the characteristics of the globular clusters using its HR diagram.

-We will not go through the other activities in class, though you are welcome to check them out as well.
+We will not go through the other activities in class, though you are welcome to check them out on your own.

 We also include a set of simple python tutorials in **Tutorials** that you can play with.